build-on-aws/content/posts/start-your-projects-with-a-cicd-pipeline/index.md

 ---
 title: "Start your projects with a CI/CD pipeline to deliver value right from the start of your project"
 description: "The post will be explaining what CI/CD is and means.
-It will go into details around how software developers produce "business values" by writing code and about how a CI/CD pipeline that is 100% automated ensures to be able to delivery value quickly.
+It will go into details around how software developers produce \"business values\" by writing code and about how a CI/CD pipeline that is 100% automated ensures to be able to delivery value quickly.
 I will also discuss the impact of being able to quickly push production changes and briefly introduce the concept of feature flagging.
 In the latter part of the post I want to use the CodeCatalyst blue prints as an example/showcase on how this could look like.
-Depending on when we release this, we can also reference the open source project "projen-pipelines" as a place to watch for future updates."
+Depending on when we release this, we can also reference the open source project \"projen-pipelines\" as a place to watch for future updates."
-seoDescription: Learn how a good CI/CD pipeline is important to accelerate your deployment processes and how starting with the pipeline is key to success
 tags:
     - ci-cd
     - cicd